syntaxseed/translator/README.md

 * Easy to use, just set language and point to a JSON file.
 * Uses the primary language as the lookup key, so strings are understandable in your application.
 * Add any number of languages with a language key.
+* All the translations for one string are in the same file/place.
 * Fails silently - untranslated strings will just output the lookup string.
 * Load more than one language file for different parts of your application.
 * Short translation function name (`get`) for easy typing.